 MINDFULNESS IN THE WORKPLACE

 I offer a variety of mindfulness-based sessions in the workplace.
 Research and experience suggest that lasting benefits come from repeated practice, rather than stand-alone sessions.
-As such my primary recommendation in the first instance is an introductory course of six sessions, with resources provided for practice in between.
+As such my primary recommendation in the first instance is an introductory course, with resources provided for practice in between.

 These sessions are a combination of short explanations, mindfulness practices, and discussions about those practices.
-The intention throughout is to make available a certain orientation to experience: a form of awareness that allows difficult moments to be more bearable, pleasant moments to be savoured, and all moments to be seen in their fullness and met with care and attention.
+The intention throughout is to introduce and make available a certain form of awareness, which allows difficult moments to be more bearable, pleasant moments to be savoured, and all moments to be met with care and attention.